 - If you prefer more whole vegetables in your soup, don’t blend the celery.
 Instead dice it and sauté it with the tomato sauce in the second step of the recipe.

-- You can also add other vegetables like corn on the cob or Mexican squash (like zucchini or chayote).
+- You can also add other vegetables like corn on the cob, Mexican squash (like zucchini or chayote), green beans, or peas.

-- Do not mix the meat too much or else the meatballs will come out tough.
+- Do not mix the meat too much when forming the meatballs or else they will come out tough.

-- For a Whole30 option, be sure to use a Whole30 compliant broth.
+- For a Whole30 option, be sure to use a Whole30 compatible broth.

 Do I have to peel the potatoes?